 Unfortunately, we didn’t have enough time to grab lunch in Burano, but many locals had told me that no matter where you go to eat there, you would not have a problem finding an amazing restaurant.
 Not only is the island known for its delicious seafood, but they also have amazing butter cookies called bussolai buranei.
 You could find these famous butter cookies on local street stands throughout the island.

 The gorgeous island of Torcello is the most northerly island of the Venetian Lagoon.
 Most of Torcello is uninhabited and the dozen of people who live there mainly reside in farmhouses, whose only source of income is tourism.

 There are a few restaurants on the island as well as several coffee and snack stands.
 One iconic landmark that you cannot miss as you walk towards the main square is the Devils Bridge.
 According to legend, this bridge was built in one night by the devil to win a bet.
 It’s always so crazy hearing these folkloric stories whenever I travel.

 I thought Torcello was so beautiful!
 The entire island is surrounded with flowers, vineyards, gorgeous homes and even a beautiful church.
 The Church of Santa Fosca is so peaceful and gorgeous.
 In fact, it was one of the most beautiful small churches I’ve seen!
 Unfortunately, we weren’t allowed to take photographs inside.

 I hope you all enjoyed reading about my time in Venice!
 It is definitely a must-see when you visit Northern Italy!
-If you have any questions regarding my trip or would like to book this package to Switzerland and Northern Italy, please contact SitInMySeats Travel and mention my name.
+If you have any questions regarding my trip to Italy please feel free to email me at email@example.com, contact me via social media or leave a comment below.

 Contact or follow Taylor Deer